 Marvel at how they all fit together, and learn a ton about science and engineering along the way.
 It’s a great activity for the kids!

-Getting In: Admission to the MIT Museum is included with the Go Boston® Card.
+Getting In: MIT Museum tickets are included with the Go Boston® Card.
 Tickets for F.A.T. are sold separately and are available at the museum.

 The Nutcracker Ballet